JohnWang4128/Scrabble-Word-Project/README.md

 # Scrabble-Word-Project
 This project involves writing a program that takes the letter combination “tabind” and generates an alphabetical list of all words that can be formed using these letters, based on a provided Scrabble dictionary.
+This project requires: **Python 3.x**

 **Understanding the Problem Statement**